Saturday, August 27, 2011

 Very little has been written about this rare animal that is regarded as older than deer, goat, and sheep.
 Considered a rare species and one of the most precious assets of Sikkim, this mammal was first discovered by Ernst Schäfer, a German doctor, on an expedition in 1938 in Fimphu, North Sikkim.

 Prof. Dr. Ernst Schäfer died a decade back in 1992.
 He was a German Tibet researcher, scientist, and ornithologist.
 Together with the American Brook Dolan, he had worked on the mystery of the bamboo bear (Panda) and the Takin (Rindergemse).
-He discovered the blue sheep (Pseudois schaeferi) as the last major unknown species.
+He discovered the blue sheep (Pseudois schaefer) as the last major unknown species.

 This animal is said to have survived the last tertiary of the Pleistocene era, more than a million years ago.
 Long before the Ice Ages, different relatives of the Shapi were scattered throughout the Indian subcontinent, in the mountainous country in West Asia, and as far as west as the Alps and the foothills of the Pyrenees.
 With the formation of the Himalayas and the Alps, the climate changed and the continuous habitat of the genus was broken up.
 As a result, all the European relatives of the Shapi died out, save a lone representative in the West Asian highlands and two other species in India - the western Himalayan tahr and the Nilgiri tahr”.

 Upon hearing this information about Shapi, Schäfer was very excited and ablaze with fire to search for Shapi; he called all his colleagues and told them this discovery could contribute to the greater glory of the expedition.
-He told everyone that this could be the greatest scientific discovery of the expedition and this could bring success for Germany.
+He told everyone that this could be the greatest scientific discovery of the expedition and that this could bring success to Germany.
 The German Camp was very happy about the new great animal in the mountains.
 Even all biological findings pointed to success for Germans.

 Schäfer had become crazy about this animal; he would dream of hunting this animal.
 Timothy showed him an ancient hide from a Shapi that was killed a long time back, whose odour suggested it to be related to Tahr, another goat-like creature of the mountains.
 Schäfer wanted the hunting of Shapi to be his heroic story.
 He split the expedition; it was decided he and Geer, his most loyal colleague, would hunt the Shapi.
 Others would stay back at the camp.

 Schäfer and Geer brought fourteen new Lepcha men as fresh porters from Chungthng.
 The Shapi hunting group walked between Talung and Lachen Valley.
 The search for Shapi was not as easy as they had thought.
 It was more difficult and dangerous.
-Climbing through the dense bamboo forests, they moved towards higher mountains where they came across huge Rhododendron trees.
+Climbing through the dense bamboo forests, they moved towards higher mountains, where they came across huge Rhododendron trees.
 The Lepcha porters and Timothy believed that they were very near to their purpose.

-Poor weather upset their hunting dreams and after a week another Shapi came into their sight.
-Schäfer took a shot but he again failed to hit the target.
+Poor weather upset their hunting dreams, and after a week, another Shapi came into their sight.
+Schäfer took a shot, but he again failed to hit the target.
 Schäfer was getting frustrated; he had the feeling that the Lepcha porters were not helping him.
 After a few days, Schäfer again came across a Shapi, he pulled his trigger but this time the bullet hit the right eye of the Shapi and fell on the ground with a thunderous sound.
 Soon he hit another two males and three females.

 No comments: